curtis1000/browserify-boilerplate/README.md

   - Serve the ```/public``` directory

 ###Watch Script###
-The [watch script](https://github.com/curtis1000/browserify-boilerplate/blob/master/package.json#L10) uses nodemon to monitor changes to *.js files in the /src directory, and calls the build script on changes.
+The [watch script](https://github.com/curtis1000/browserify-boilerplate/blob/master/package.json#L9) uses watchify (which requires browserify in its dependencies) to monitor changes to ```src/main.js```, and runs browserify on changes.

-###Build Script###
-The [build script](https://github.com/curtis1000/browserify-boilerplate/blob/master/package.json#L9) runs browserify on the ```src/main.js``` entrypoint to our application, sending the output to ```public/build/app.min.js```.
-For minification, the browserify output gets piped through uglifyjs.